nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     ```

-    Submit you NGINX Configuration, NGINX for Azure will validate it for you.
+    Submit your NGINX Configuration, NGINX for Azure will validate it for you.
 You must fix any errors before proceeding.

 <br/>